AI-for-Dermatology-Team-Ceramide/Dermatology-AI/README.md

 AJL: Equitable AI for Dermatology Kaggle Competition

 # Team Members
+    Marylyn Uzoukwu
+    Izabel Miminoshvili
+    Gowri Nanda
+    Sarah Mammen

 # Project Highlights
+    Marylyn created the first submission with the Resnet34 model that worked.

 Clearly summarizes the key aspects of the project, techniques used, and major findings.

 # Setup & Execution